rillonline/writing/kearsarge/kearsarge.md

 You haven't explained why you need a security expert."

 I sighed.
 "OK," I said, Marshalling my thoughts.
-Not knowing what I needed to know to put all the pieces of this puzzling case made summarizing it extremely difficult.
+Not knowing what I needed to know to put all the puzzle pieces of this case together made summarizing it extremely difficult.
 "I was hired to find out where some death threats were coming from.
 The person ended up dead.
 Blake Redman and I thought the person's death might be related to some of his investigations back on the Southern Frontier and inside the Coalition.
-Because of the messages, I hired Josh." \<
+Because no one knew where the death threats against Kearsarge were coming from I hired Josh."

 "So you think the smugglers got to him," Tara Lee said.